 - Make sure apps are genuine: Hackers go to great lengths to fool us, including the creation of realistic apps and websites that we interact with.
 They even set up web chat features where we can be coerced into sharing information, such as passwords, that can then be used to gain access to our smart home devices.

 - Pause internal cameras when not in use: Such as those on pet and baby monitors.

 - Be aware that you DO live in a smart home: Many of us think that our homes aren’t considered ‘smart’, so this advice doesn’t apply.
 However, as soon as you introduce a smart phone, TV, alarm, computer etc into the mix then be aware that your home is, indeed, smart, because the device/s are communicating via your personal home network.

 Take Advice From an Expert Source Regarding Smart Devices and Smart Installations

 The ultimate way to ensure your home is secure is to consult the experts.
-Perth-based Crown Security are a leading supplier in WA and will be happy to advise on all elements of securing your smart home and devices.
-They’re also experts in the installation of high-quality alarm systems, CCTV, smart wiring and a wide range of smart home items to up the ante in home convenience.
+Perth-based Crown Security is a leading supplier in WA and will be happy to advise on all elements of securing your smart home and devices.
+They’re also experts in the installation of high-quality alarm systems, CCTV, smart wiring, and a wide range of smart home items to up the ante in-home convenience.

 - Posted by admin